 viewOri (float) – A single value determining the orientation of the view in degrees.

-bitsMode – DEPRECATED in 1.80.02.
+bitsMode (bool) – DEPRECATED in 1.80.02.
 Use BitsSharp class from pycrsltd instead.

 multiSample (bool) – If True and your graphics driver supports multisample buffers, multiple color samples will be taken per-pixel, providing an anti-aliased image through spatial filtering.
 This setting cannot be changed after opening a window.
 Only works with ‘pyglet’ and ‘glfw’ winTypes, and useFBO is False.